Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Scalar perturbations of FRW Universe

 In the next section, we shall investigate Eq. \rf{2.20} depending on the curvature parameter $\mathcal{K}$.
 We shall show that reasonable expressions of the conformal gravitational potential $\varphi$ exist for any sign of $\mathcal{K}$.
-This takes place due to the presence of the quintessence with $\omega =-1/3$.
-If quintessence is absent, the hyperbolic model $\mathcal{K}=-1$ is preferred \cite{EZcosm1}.
-Therefore, the positive role of quintessence is that its presence gives a possibility to consider models for any $\mathcal{K}$.
+This takes place due to the presence of the perfect fluid with $\omega =-1/3$.
+If this fluid is absent, the hyperbolic model $\mathcal{K}=-1$ is preferred \cite{EZcosm1}.
+Therefore, the positive role of such perfect fluid is that its presence gives a possibility to consider models for any $\mathcal{K}$.